A classic Beef and Guinness Pie, made easy with a store-bought puff pastry topping!

 - In a large Dutch oven or oven-proof pot, heat the oil over medium-high heat on your stove top until very hot.
 Brown the beef in batches, adding only enough to cover the bottom of the pan each time.
 Turn regularly to brown beef on all sides.
 This should take about 5 minutes for each batch of beef.
 Transfer the browned beef to a clean bowl or plate and set aside.

-- Into the same large pot (without cleaning), add the onion, garlic and water and cook, scraping up any brown bits from bottom of pot and stirring frequently, until the onion is softened, about 5 minutes.
+- Into the same large pot (without cleaning), add the onion and garlic and cook, scraping up any brown bits from bottom of pot and stirring frequently, until the onion is softened, about 5 minutes.
 If necessary, you can add a bit of water to the pot if it seems too dry and things are sticking too much.
 Add the tomato paste and cook, stirring, for 1 minute.
 Stir in the browned beef along with any juices accumulated in bowl.
 Add the broth, beer, Worcestershire sauce and thyme and bring this to a simmer over medium heat.
-Cover the pot and transfer to the pre-heated 350° F. oven.
+Cover the pot and transfer to the pre-heated 350° oven.
 Note: If you’re pot doesn’t have a lid, just cover it tightly with tin foil, instead.

 - Place baking dish or dishes onto a shallow baking pan and pre-heat oven to 425° F.